indiwiz/ZopaQuote/README.md

 ## Solution
 There are two branches.
+* [Master](https://github.com/indiwizsol/ZopaQuote) branch has elaborate solution where some of the design decisions were made just to demonstrate a pattern or technology features.
+Instead of using different project (which would be the case if this would have been a bigger project with external dependencies), I have arranged code files with in folders to keep it simple.
+However, by using dependency injection I have kept things de-coupled, which means that if required the files can be saparated out in  different projects with ease.
 * [QuickSolution](https://github.com/indiwizsol/ZopaQuote/tree/QuickSolution) was initial one hour take at the requirements.
-* [Master](https://github.com/indiwizsol/ZopaQuote) branch has elaborate solution where some of the design decisions were made just to demonstrate a pattern or technology features.

 ## How to Install
 > Checkout the [Release v1.0.1](https://github.com/indiwizsol/ZopaQuote/releases/tag/v1.0.1)